Subcontractor management software: the simplest way to resolve common problems on-site

 - Document management – save reports, or share safety documents and any other relevant files with everyone on site

 - Communication platform – share questions, photographs or voice memos in real-time in order to identify and deal with issues efficiently

 - Site management – construction workers sign themselves in and out of the building site so that the general manager can monitor who is present and which tasks are completed

-- Data exporting – create reports and track the progress of your project, as well as managing your budget
+- Data exporting – create reports and track the progress of your project, which can help you to manage your resources and overall budget

 - Offline access – independence from internet access means that you can actively manage staff while on-site